waysway

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says it is 'mainly for debugging and fallback use' and 'NOT the preferred production path', naming the exact alternative ('update_user_profile_from_model').
-Provides clear when-to-use and when-not-to-use guidance.
+The description explicitly states this tool is 'mainly for debugging and fallback use' and 'NOT the preferred production path'.
+It goes further by describing the preferred path step-by-step, naming the alternative function.
+This provides clear when-to-use and when-not-to-use guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.